jmkane/fs0816-assignment3-restaurants/README.md

 #### Helpers & Hints

-1. The query to find favorites should be something like `{ isActive: true }`.
+1. The query to find favorites should be something like `{ isFavorite: true }`.

 2. Remember that this field is something we created, so not everything